How can you tell if you’re buying the right receipt paper for your business?

 Bond paper can be only used in thermal transfer printers with ribbons which can transfer the image to the paper surface to generate the texts or images.
 One of the caveats in using bond paper for printing receipts is that it’s not economical.
 You need to replace ink cartridges, which are costly if you’re doing this daily.

 3. Carbonless Paper

 Another way to print receipts is through the use of carbonless paper.
-This type of paper contains 2 or 3-ply, and often one copy is for the customer, and the other copies are for the business owner.
+This type of paper contains 2 or 3-ply, one copy is for the customer, and the other is for the business owner.